damladmrk/YZABootcamp/README.md

   - Answer-to-score algorithm

 #### 🔍 Review:
-- The team exceeded point expectations.
+- The team compleated point expectations.
 - Strong collaboration was observed during UI and flow planning.
 - Decision processes for design (color/logo) took more time than expected.
 - Clear direction was set for Sprint 2 deliverables.